jonahlipsky/dhamma-dhara-app/README.md

 # Dhamma Dhara App

 ## Introduction
 This application will be used by the Vipassana Medidataion Center (Dhamma Dhara) to organize it's maintenance-related workflow.

 ## Technologies used

-## Proposed
+  - Node.js / Express for the backend and server
+  - Postgres Database
+  - React for the frontend
+    - Redux to manage frontend state
+  - Graphql to manage the interaction between the backend and the frontend
+  - AWS S3 for thumbnail and photo images that are uploaded